katzrkool/stocks/README.md

 # Stock Market Game Dashboard
+## This project has been archived and is no longer maintained
 An alternative dashboard for the [Stock Market Game](https://www.stockmarketgame.org/) that provides easier viewing and more insights

 # Overview